cmotte4git/paradime-dbt-social-challenge/README.md

 I use dbt tests to maintain data accuracy and quality:
 - **Uniqueness Tests**: Ensure primary keys, such as `video_id` and `category_id`, are unique.
 - **Foreign Key Tests**: Verify the integrity betIen fact and dimension tables.
-- **Incremental Model Tests**: Validate that the incremental logic is functioning correctly.

 ### Project Models